cobitadros/Fabric-Presentation/Labs/Day1/01-OneLake-Lakehouse/readme.md

 Run the installer and follow the instructions to install the OneLake Explorer App.
 Make sure you see the inclusion of the folder in your Windows Explorer.

-## S3 Bucket fabricdata.csv
-Follow along if you don't have an Amazon S3 bucket account.